Installing and Updating Blade CLI¶

 curl -L https://raw.githubusercontent.com/liferay/liferay-blade-cli/master/cli/installers/local | sh

-After the install completes, open a new command line and type
+Blade installed successfully message appears.
+Open a new command line and type

 blade.
 If you get a command not found error, you must add the

 If you’re more comfortable with an installer, download the latest Liferay Project SDK Installer and run it.

 Select your Java runtime.
 This should be auto-detected.

 You can initialize a Liferay Workspace during the install.
 Liferay Workspace is an environment (a set of folders) on your system where you’ll manage your Liferay projects.
 Set its location if you wish to initialize it now.

 If you’re initializing a Liferay Workspace, you must next choose Liferay DXP or Community Edition.

 On Windows environments, the